MdSamsuzzohaShayon/youthspike-event-management/README.md

 ### Update - 1
- - When LDO is the same as the captain of the squad [00:55](https://www.loom.com/share/701aadddcb8341bba1631ca8d89e028a), instead of email address, we should be able to add username
- - Subbing did not work very well
+ - Subbing did not work very well (Assign and unassign need to work properly)
  - Some issue with sponsor, they  just somehow disappeared
  - Add yellow box to the players once again
  - American version of the phone number 000-000-0000, type phone number if that automitically format that would be great